 Our blended program exploits the power of the Internet as a complement to traditional face-to-face learning to create an interdisciplinary, boundary-spanning program that brings together leaders and researchers in education, business, and health care communities from across the country, as well as a global community of online learners.

-The Design and Technologies for Learning thread focuses on preparing professionals for working with or creating content for learners across a wide variety of ages and instructional and cultural contexts.
+The Design and Technologies for Learning Across Culture and Contexts thread focuses on preparing professionals for working with or designing for learners across a wide variety of ages and instructional and cultural contexts.
 The program is centered on the processes of learning and how to design experiences to improve learning outcomes for all in a manner that also supports our commitments towards educational equity and justice more broadly.

 The Educational Equity, Justice, and Social Transformation (EEJST) program in the Master of Arts in Educational Studies is designed to provide students with a foundation in the social, cultural, economic, historical, and political foundations of schooling.
 Students critically examine policy centered on injustice, whiteness, and oppression in educational systems to unpack how these systems have fostered social inequity.

 If your career objective is integrating business acumen with educational expertise to effect meaningful improvements in our education system, The University of Michigan School of Education and the Stephen M. Ross School of Business offer a unique dual-degree program leading to both the Master of Arts in Educational Studies and the Master of Business Administration degrees.